abbvie-external/OmicNavigator/CONTRIBUTING.md

 the latest versions of all the package functions into the R console by running `devtools::load_all(".")` (or Ctrl-Shift-L in RStudio).

-* If the messages returned by OmicAnalyzer functions are obscuring the test output too much, you can wrap the tinytest function call with `suppressMessages()`.
-This will suppress the messages from the OmicAnalyzer functions but still display the test results.
+* If the messages returned by OmicNavigator functions are obscuring the test output too much, you can wrap the tinytest function call with `suppressMessages()`.
+This will suppress the messages from the OmicNavigator functions but still display the test results.

 ## Setup your development environment